Sometimes achievements are public. You win the prize. You get promoted at work. You are recognized as Volunteer of the Year.

 All of that had been a closely-guarded secret.
 Yes, I’d blogged some about it more recently.
 But admitting now to weight gain, to thousands of listeners?
 What if they saw me?
 What if I saw one of them?

 Then I had to smile.
 Unplanned, spontaneous self-acceptance was beginning to emerge.
 And it felt like growth.
 And change.
 And a battle won.

-A similar thing happened last week.
+A similar thing happened some time later.
 I – this time with great intention – uploaded a video of myself on Instagram, showing a difficult workout exercise I’d tried.
 There was me, with that extra body weight, showing Instagram friends my sweaty but proud moment.